8 Metal Detecting Must-Have Tools

 3. Trowel or Digger

 Having the right type of digging tool for the kind of ground you are going to be digging in is essential.
-You will want have one that makes it easy for you to dig deep holes with the smallest diameter necessary to remove your targets.
-That way filling in holes is easy and you will leave the site looking as though you were never there – a cardinal rule for detectorists.
+Choose one that makes it easy for you to dig deep holes with the smallest diameter necessary to remove your targets.
+That way filling in holes is easy and you’ll leave the site looking as though you were never there – a cardinal rule for detectorists.

 Sometimes you will need a bigger tool for digging, especially when you are digging relics that are buried deeply.
 You can use a regular garden shovel or one that is serrated along the edges that is made specifically for metal detectorists.
 Remember, you have to fill in the holes you dig, so use a larger shovel with care and consideration.

 You have to have something to put all your finds in.
 Many detectorists have a favorite pouch or bag that they use for their treasures.
 You certainly don’t want that rare coin you found to fall out of your pocket for the next detectorist to find.